 By default, you get play/pause, track skip, call answer/end, voice assistant access, and ANC mode, but these can be changed inside the Headphones Connect app.
 If you want volume control, you can have it, but you’ll need to decide which of the other functions you want to swap out for it.

 One of those options includes the ability to trade your phone’s assistant for Google Assistant or Amazon Alexa.
-You can’t use their wake-words to summon them, but the WF-SP800N are one of the few true wireless earbuds that provide this kind of flexibility.
+You can’t use their wake-words to summon them, but the WF-SP800N are one of the few

 If there’s one thing I’d change, it’s having greater control over these choices.
 Sony makes you pick from control themes e.g. Volume or ANC, and you can’t mix and match on the same earbud.
 You also can’t adjust which functions are assigned to which gestures — something that Jabra offers on its Elite line.